Pembina River Watershed Shorelines Project

-The Pembina Project builds on the data gaps, identified in the AWC’s State of the Watershed Reports to increase watershed resilience through wetland and riparian habitat assessment, education, restoration and conservation.
-For the first stage of this project, the AWC is currently working with Fiera Biological Consulting, that has developed a methodology, to rapidly map and assess riparian areas and the pressure on the riparian areas.
+This project on the data gaps identified in the AWC’s State of the Watershed Reports to increase watershed resilience through riparian habitat assessment, education, restoration and conservation.
+For the first stage of this project, the AWC is working with Fiera Biological Consulting (Fiera), that has developed a methodology to rapidly map and assess riparian areas and the pressure on the riparian areas.
 This information will help planning, management, conservation, and restoration within the Pembina River Watershed (See map below).

 Riparian lands have considerable ecological, economic, and social value.
 There is a need to effectively manage riparian areas.
 Therefore, understanding riparian habitat across the landscape is essential to improving conservation and management outcomes in the region.
 For more information about riparian areas please visit the Riparian Web Portal.

 - To improve flood and drought resiliency in the Pembina River Watershed through riparian area assessment, education, restoration, conservation and long-term stewardship initiatives.

 In an effort to better understand riparian habitats in the Upper Pembina Watershed, approximately 1,158 km of lake and river riparian habitat was assessed by Fiera.
 A total of 11 creeks and rivers were assessed in the Upper Pembina Watershed.
 Nearly all (96%, 1,106 km) of the shoreline assessed was classified as High Intactness.
 Intactness was used as a measure of riparian condition because of the relationship between an intact riparian zone and function of the aquatic environment is well established.